Overfitting vs Underfitting: The Ultimate Guide to Mastering Perfect Model Balance

 2. Feature Engineering

-Create new features that better capture the underlying patterns:
+This is where domain knowledge comes in handy—create new features that better capture the underlying patterns:

 from sklearn.preprocessing import PolynomialFeatures